dauwhe/wpub-explainer/README.md

 - Web sites do not define their boundaries.

-- XML sometimes uses the idea of *transclusion*: having a single resource represent the whole but containing pointers to the constituent sub-resources.
-This concept can also be realized in HTML using iframes, HTML imports, etc.
+- XML sometimes uses the idea of *transclusion*, where the contents of other documents can be incorporated into a parent document based on hypertext references.
+This concept can also be realized in HTML using iframes, HTML imports, custom elements, etc.

 The web publications spec has essentially adopted EPUB's approach, with an explicit list of resources.
 Anything that is not part of the `resources` or `readingOrder` manifest members is considered to be outside the web publication.